Customer surveys not completed are like bird songs never heard or paintings never seen: so much effort but if no-one responds it’s all for nothing.

 It is entirely possible to build a very useful and valid customer satisfaction survey with just three questions.

-The odds are that the survey has transformed into a fishing expedition where you sling all manner of questions at the customer hoping to find something useful.
+The odds are that the survey has transformed into a market research and / or fishing expedition where you sling all manner of questions at the customer hoping to find something useful.

 Don’t Ask What You Already Know

-Recently a major airline sent me an email invite to their survey.
+Recently a major airline emailed me an invite to their survey.
 The very first question that that survey was:

 Try to never ask customers questions to which you already have the answer.
 Use the survey software to match up the responses with the customer information you already have.